PaddlePaddle/docs/docs/guides/training_en.md

 ### 3.3 Prediction with basic API

-Prediction with basic API，corresponding to Model.predict.
+Predict with basic API，corresponding to Model.predict.

 ```python